Deadline for Objections is 13th April 2018 - only 23 days left!

 Don't forget you can also submit comments via email or postal mail.
 If you do this you MUST provide your full postal address or your comments will be rejected.

-How to object to the Local Plan
+How to object to the New Development

 Using the Council Planning Portal

 To submit your views using the Council consultation portal you must first login into the planning website; you will not be able to view the questions or enter your comments until you have logged in.

 If you do not already have an account you need to register with the Public Access Planning Portal.

 Follow the 7 steps in the images (right) to register with the planning portal.
 Click the images to view larger.
 Once the registration page is complete you need to login.
 Make sure you can remember your password.

 If you do not recieve the confirmation email check your spam/junk folder.
 If you cannot find it do not hesitate to contact the Council at firstname.lastname@example.org.

 You must be logged into the site to comment.
 If you have trouble loggining in do not hesitate to contact the Council at email@example.com.